Apps Are Becoming Distributed, What about Your Infra?

 - Ask your SecOps team to provide 100% visibility & audibility.

 The Painful Reality

-- Increased Friction Impacting Day to Day — the evolution of how teams react to this the traditional enterprise architecture will impact their ability to meet the day to day operational needs of their business.
+- Increased Friction Impacting Day to Day — the evolution of how teams react to this traditional enterprise architecture will impact their ability to meet the day to day operational needs of their business.

 - Day 2 Operations — your business will have a rough time sustaining itself if it’s too busy running distributed infrastructure with varying tooling and operational models across NetOps, DevOps, and SecOps teams.

 To summarize — traditional networking + security architecture, software vendors, tooling and operational models are challenging when a business requires distributed apps and data to be processed.